 Can I use the Premiere Pro remix tool on music with lyrics?

 You can, but we would highly recommend against it.
-The remix tool in Premiere Pro is perfect for instrumental music but with music with lyrics, it can cause a few issues.
+Remix in Premiere Pro is perfect for instrumental music but with music with lyrics, it can cause a few issues.

 The remix tool in Premiere Pro chops the music up but doesn’t take into consideration the content within the audio, so any spoken word pieces or song lyrics will be cut.